vishalival/eep153-margaret-reid/README.md

 ## Team Margaret Reid: A Study of Inuit Diet and Minimum Cost Information

 <p align="center">
-  <strong>With a diet so diverse from most Americans, what are the nutritional values of those from Inuit Indigenous Communities?</strong>
+  <strong>With a diet so different from most Americans, what are the nutritional values of traditional hunted and gathered food from Indigenous Indigenous Communities?</strong>
 </p>

 <p align="center">